 Contact Our Passaic County Property Destruction and Restraining Order Attorneys Today

 At The Law Office of Del Sardo & Montanari, our attorneys have extensive experience helping clients with all manner of domestic violence and restraining order matters in towns across New Jersey and Passaic County, including Wayne, Clifton, West Milford, and Woodland Park.

-To speak with our team today in a free and confidential consultation regarding a domestic violence matter, a temporary restraining order, or a final restraining order hearing, please contact us online, or through our Woodland Park, NJ office at (973) 233-4396.
+To speak with our team today in a free and confidential consultation regarding a domestic violence matter, a temporary restraining order, or a final restraining order hearing, please contact us online, or through our Little Falls, NJ office at (973) 233-4396.